franciscop/sign/readme.md

 # sign

-A universal javascript library for signing strings and avoid tampering:
+A universal javascript library for signing strings to avoid tampering:

 ```js
 import { sign, check } from 'sign';